-The proposed works entail refurbishment of existing carriageway column lighting within verges adjacent to the A82 and A83 carriageways.
+The proposed works entail refurbishment of existing carriageway column lighting within the verges and footpaths adjacent to the A82 carriageway.
 Materials used are likely to consist of:

 - Passively safe lighting columns, including associated components (control pillar and signage);

-- LED Lanterns:
+- LED Lanterns;

 - Cabling;

-- · Concrete; and
+- Concrete; and

 - Ducting.